-Our dataset includes a panel of 789 bids that failed over the period 1980-2015.
-According to the identity of the bidder, 258 bids are initiated by financial acquirers and 531 by strategic acquirers.
-To start with we conduct an event study on target firm stock returns from the announcement of the bid to the announcement of the failure and estimate whether there is any revaluation effect around failed bids.
-First, consistent with previous studies, we find a revaluation effect associated to the medium of payment, premium, hostile bid attitude, and tender offer.
-Then to understand if part of revaluation is purely from the identity of acquirers, we compare the revaluation effect of failed bids initiated by financial bidders to that of failed bids initiated by strategic bidders.
-We find that the revaluation effect is significantly larger around failed bids initiated by financial bidders and when target firms are small.
-Thus, it seems that financial bidders do exploit mispricing opportunities to a larger extent than strategic bidders.
-Though, this advantage is only present when information asymmetries are significant.
+Our dataset includes a panel of 789 acquisition bids that failed over the period 1980-2015, of which, 258 bids are initiated by financial acquirers and 531 by strategic acquirers.
+To start with we conduct an event study on target firm stock returns from the announcement of the bid to the announcement of the failure and evaluate whether there is any revaluation effect.
+Consistent with previous studies, we find that the target price upon failure does not fully revert to the pre-announcement price level and a positive revaluation remains.
+8 This revaluation is mostly associated to the identity of the bidder and it is significantly larger for failed bids initiated by financial bidders and when target firms are small.
+We interpret this finding as evidence that financial bidders seem to exploit mispricing opportunities to a larger extent than strategic bidders.
+Though, this profit opportunity seems to be a driver of acquisitions only when information asymmetries are significant.